louie-github/meet-volume/README.md

 Technical details of the bug will be written later on, but all help is appreciated to fix this!

+Note that removing the popup by pressing the *Reset* button will reset Meet to its previous state, bringing back said audio visualizations.

 ## License